 Lets discuss how "sample wedding dresses" become available and why they are the smart choice for savvy brides-to-be.

 Every year, bridal salons purchase between six and sixteen wedding gowns in sizes 8-12 representing that designer’s latest collection.
 The bridal salons then use these gowns as “samples” to show brides-to-be and to then take orders on them.

 As time goes on, the bridal salon may wish to sell some of these sample wedding dresses for a variety of reasons- the gown may be discontinued by the designer, they may need to make room for new inventory or perhaps the salon has stopped carrying that entire collection.

-The condition of sample wedding dresses can vary significantly based on how long the salon has had the gown and how much it was tried on.
-Gowns may have some dust on the hem or a few missing beads but Bride Couture only buys sample wedding dresses that are in very good to pristine condition and will disclose any imperfections.
+The condition of these dresses can vary significantly based on how long the salon has had the gown and how much it was tried on.
+Gowns may have some dust on the hem or a few missing beads but Bride Couture only buys sample gowns that are in very good to pristine condition and will disclose any imperfections.

 Sample wedding dresses are generally size 8 to 12.
 If you are a smaller size, gowns can be sized down a few sizes or up one or two sizes by a professional wedding gown seamstress.
 You should always make sure the sample wedding gown you have selected can be altered to fit you.

 There are two sizes that describe a wedding dress.
 The size on the label and the buyer’s typical or “street” size, which is the size you would purchase most often if shopping at stores such as The Gap or H&M. All wedding gowns run small.
 So a label size 10 is more like a “street” size 8.